DavidT3/DAXA/README.md

 ##

+# Analysing the processed archives
+Once an archive of cleaned X-ray data has been created, it can be analysed in all the standard ways, however you may also wish to consider the module that DAXA was built as a companion for [X-ray: Generate and Analyse (XGA)](https://github.com/DavidT3/XGA).

+XGA is also completely open source, and is a generalised tool for the analysis of X-ray emission from astrophysical sources.
+The software operates on a 'source based' paradigm, where the user declares sources or samples of objects which are analogous to astrophysical sources in the sky, with XGA determining which data (if any) are relevant to a particular source, and providing a powerful (but easy to use) interface for the generation and analysis of data products.
+The module is fully documented, with tutorials and API documentation available.

 # Problems and Questions
 If you encounter a bug, or would like to make a feature request, please use the GitHub